B. W. Stevenson

-Louis Charles "B. W." Stevenson (October 5, 1949 – April 28, 1988) (originally known as Buckwheat Stevenson) was an American country pop singer and musician, working in a genre which is now called progressive country.
+Louis Charles "B. W." Stevenson (October 5, 1949 – April 28, 1988) (originally known as Buckwheat Stevenson) was an American country pop singer and musician.
 Stevenson was born in Dallas and attended W.H.
 Adamson High School with other musicians Michael Martin Murphey, Ray Wylie Hubbard, and Larry Groce.

 Stevenson performed and was recorded for the intended pilot of Austin City Limits on October 13, 1974.
 However, the recording quality was deemed too poor to broadcast.
 Willie Nelson's performance taped the following night was aired as the first episode of the program.

 "My Maria"

 Stevenson's biggest hit was "My Maria", co-written with Daniel Moore.
 Lindy Blaskey, Moore's music publisher at ABC/Dunhill Records heard Moore's one verse and chorus of "My Maria" but Moore thought it was too bubble-gum sounding.
 Blaskey gave the verse and chorus to Stevenson and asked him to write an additional verse.
 When finished, David Kershenbaum, Stevenson's producer at RCA Records, agreed with Blaskey that the song sounded like a hit.
-"My Maria" was No. 9 on the Billboard Hot 100 chart for the week ending September 29, 1973, No. 3 in Canada, and was covered later by Brooks & Dunn, for whom it was a three-week No. 1 country hit in mid-1996.
+"My Maria" was No. 9 on the Billboard Hot 100 chart for the week ending September 29, 1973, and No. 3 in Canada.
 Among Stevenson's other singles are "The River of Love" (No. 53 / No. 49CAN), another Moore song; "Down to the Station" (No. 82 /No. 82CAN); and the original version of Daniel Moore's "Shambala" (No. 66).
-A cover version of "Shambala" by Three Dog Night, reached No. 3 and No. 4 in Canada.
+The better-known version of "Shambala" by Three Dog Night reached No. 3 and No. 4 in Canada.

-Stevenson recorded a contemporary Christian album titled Lifeline, produced by Chris Christian, his neighbor in Beverly Hills, California and it had success on Christian radio with the hit "Headin' Home".
+Stevenson recorded a contemporary Christian album titled Lifeline, produced by Chris Christian, his neighbor in Beverly Hills, California, and it had success on Christian radio with the hit "Headin' Home".
 Stevenson's album Rainbow Down the Road was released posthumously and includes a duet with Willie Nelson on "Heart of the Country".
 Author Jan Reid devotes a chapter to Stevenson in his book The Improbable Rise of Redneck Rock, dubbing him "The Voice".

+"My Maria" was posthumously re-popularized in 1996 when the song was covered by the country duo Brooks & Dunn on their fourth studio album Borderline, and reached Number 1 on the American and Canadian country charts that year, with this version winning Brooks & Dunn their second Grammy Award for Best Country Performance by a Vocal Group or Duo.
+Brooks & Dunn later re-recorded their version as a duet with fellow country singer Thomas Rhett on their 2019 album Reboot.